gatsbyjs/gatsby/docs/docs/using-web-fonts.md

 Keep paragraphs short (around 1-4 sentences).
 People are more likely to read several short paragraphs instead of a huge block of text.

+## Fonts and performance

+Hosting your fonts within a project means your site will load faster.
+This increases your site’s speed by up to ~300 milliseconds on desktop and 1+ seconds on 3G connections.

+**NOTE:** The Gatsby default starter project adds default font styling in the `layout.css` file.

+[show code snippet of default sans-serif line highlighted]

 ## Example

 Readers will likely use doc articles as a quick reference to look up syntax.